mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 Using `latest` ensures that it will always use the latest v6 release, but you can also use a fixed version, like `6.0.0`.

-Since v6 is a major release, it contains some changes that affect the public API.
+Since v6 is a major release, it contains changes that affect the public API.
 These changes were done for consistency, improved stability and to make room for new features.
-Below are described the steps you need to take to migrate from v5 to v6.
+Described below are the steps needed to migrate from v5 to v6.

 ## Run codemods